Procedures

 Procedure Steps

-1. 3 sites of access: Both femoral veins need to be accessed as well as the femoral artery on the opposite side to device delivery (need maximum space for the device and prevent perforation)
+1. 3 sites of access: Both femoral veins need to be accessed as well as the femoral artery on the opposite side to device delivery (need maximum space for the device and prevent perforation).
+Once access to one side is made, they may wire down the other side and use contrast to see the pathway of access!
+(Fluorosave/reference this image!)

 2. Catheter insertion: 2 pigtail catheters are positioned at the aortic root and LV (save image of crossing into LV!).
 A higher pressure gradient between the 2 indicates higher level of stenosis.
 A pigtail catheter which has holes throughout ensures more uniform distribution of contrast, decreasing chances of perforation since a high rate of contrast injection is used during deployment.